digitallawyer/openlegaldictionary/_definitions/quoniam-attachiamenta.md

 ---
 title: Quoniam Attachiamenta
 permalink: "/definitions/quoniam-attachiamenta.html"
-body: "(Since the attachments.) one of the oldest books ln the Scotch law.
+body: "(Since the attachments.) one of the oldest books in the Scotch law.
 So called from the two first words of the volume.
 Jacob; whishaw"
 published_at: '2018-07-07'
 layout: post